stasBigunenko/TCP/README.md

 At the moment the server knows the following commands: Hi, Bye, Time, Id, Help.
 Other commands are under developing.

 The server automatically will connect with tcp connection on localhost (127.0.0.1:8080).
-If you want to change the server address you will need to make it in config file.
+If you want to change any of the value you can use enviroment variables "PROTOCOL", "PORT" and/or "HOST".

 The server will save all the commands from client side and also will save the unknown commands from client side in separate file.
 It was done with hope to improve the server's response with the most frequently asked commands which unknown.